 This article is all about IP addresses and binary conversion of IP addresses.
-In this article, we discuss one of the most fundamental concepts of information technology, IP addresses! we all know that our all technical devices like computer, laptop, Smartphone etc. are have some kind of addresses.
-These addresses are generally called an IP Address or MAC Address. we all know that there is two type of addresses are present for computers and smartphones one is logical address and one is the physical address.
+In this article, we discuss one of the most fundamental concepts of information technology, IP addresses! we all know that our all technical devices like computer, laptop, Smartphone, etc. are have some kind of addresses.
+These addresses are generally called an IP Address or MAC Address. we all know that there are two types of addresses are present for computers and smartphones one is logical address and another is the physical address.

-Generally, IP address is of two types: – IPv6 and IPv4
+Generally, the IP address is of two types: – IPv6 and IPv4

 Ip addresses are usually written in human-readable notation, such as 10.0.0.0 (IPv4), and 2001:db8:0:1234:0:567:8:1 (IPv6)

 An example of IPv4 in dotted-decimal notation, IP address = 172.16.254.1

 An example of IPv6 in hexadecimal notation, MAC address = 2001:db8:0:1234:0:567:8:1

 After it now we learn only about IPv4 because this version will be used in the present world and IPv6 is the reserve for future use so let’s start here learn about IPv4.

 IP version for is contained 32 bit in its address.
 IPv4 has 4 octets in their IP address and each octet has 8 bits only.
 Now we proved you that IP version has 32 bits in their IP address Let’s saw